-You can cut the cardstock by hand-using the PDF pattern or using the SVG cut file and your cutting machine.
-If cutting by hand you can use a scissors to cut out all 4 pieces and then use an X-Acto knife and mat to cut out the peekaboo window and the three slots.
+Start by cutting the box pieces.
+If cutting them by hand, use a scissors to cut out all 4 pieces and then use a craft knife and self-healing mat to carefully cut out the peekaboo window and the three slots.

-Step Four: Once the lid is complete, it is time to attach it to the box.
-Place a row of Scor-Tape along the back flap of the lid on the right side as show below.
+Once the lid is complete, it is time to attach it to the box.
+Place a row of adhesive along the back flap of the lid as show below.
 Attach this to the back of the treat box.
-You can tell which side of the treat box is the back because the tiny opening where the lid latches in is closer to the front end than the back end.
+You can tell which side of the treat box is the back because it does not have the notch cut out of it.

 Fold the tiny tab at the point of the lid.

 The treat boxes are finished!
 You can close the lid of the treat box by folding the lid around to the front and tucking it into the tiny opening.
-The sides will slip into the openings on each side.
-These boxes will fit 6 Lindt tuffles.
-One bag of Lindt truffles usually has about 12 pieces so you can fill two boxes with one bag! :)
+The sides will slip into the openings on each side

 Fill the boxes with sweets and treats and gift to someone special.
 The boxes fit three chocolate truffles perfectly.
 Tie a ribbon or twine around them and embelish them as much as you want!